stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 01 - Intro to Knowledge Based AI.md

 4. Many problems are computationally intractable
 5. The world is dynamic, but knowledge of the world is static
 6. The world is open-ended, but knowledge is limited

+## Characteristics Of AI Agents

+Below are some of the characteristics of AI agents:

+1. Agents have limited computing power
+2. Agents have limited sensors
+3. Agents have limited attention
+4. Computational logic is fundamentally deductive
+5. AI agents' knowledge is incomplete relative to the world